 Gun Bower Creek

 On every trip we discover something we wished we had known about beforehand.
-For our trip to Echuca and Mildura, that one thing was Gun Bower Creek.
+For our trip to Echuca, that one thing was Gun Bower Creek.
 The easiest access point is from Cohuna, 45 minutes from Echuca.

 The creek and lagoons are stunning.
 If you are a paddler, you could explore this area for days.
 There are beautiful unpowered campsites all along the creek.
 We spent a few hours driving along various tracks and stopping to look out across the lagoons.
 There were water birds, kangaroos and emus everywhere.

 Don’t make the same mistake we did; you could easily spend a few days here relaxing.
 The Cohuna visitor centre is a great place to start for maps and information about the area.